 It’s the oldest thing in the book, and the thing my generation struggles with the most (me included).
 Life is so damned expensive sometimes that it’s hard to put away for the future.

 But if you can get your income up and start getting ahold of some of the assets we’ve talked about above, hopefully you can get some gap between your income and expenses and put some away.

 Set your account to take out, money every month automatically and invest it.
 Learn about why compound interest is your friend.
 Basically start establishing the patterns for building and growing wealth that will serve you for the rest of your life.

 Take time to educate yourself about finance.
 I know the Millennial Money blog is great.
 I read the book The Millionaire Teacher when I was in grad school, and I’ll occasionally listen to Dave Ramsey’s Podcast.
 I tend to read, watch, or listen to something on personal finance once a week at least.
 Because even though money isn’t my life, I want to take care of what I have and earn what I’m worth.

-You know the ins and outs of grasshopper DNA or Stoic philosophy.
-It took a lot of time to learn that.
+I know a lot of smart people who know the ins and outs of grasshopper DNA or Stoic philosophy.
+It takes a lot of time to learn that.
 Personal finance doesn’t take that long.
+Educate yourself!